Read This First

 Prompt 3: Write a short essay for each of those quotes that highlights the logical flaws in the quote.

-The central claim is this: The logical flaw here is that such a definition offers no explanatory power or clarity.
+At the center is a simpler claim: The logical flaw here is that such a definition offers no explanatory power or clarity.

 This reconstruction preserves the anti-realist pressure rather than translating it back into conventional moral realism.
 The curator's point is not merely that cultures disagree; it is that moral vocabulary may be doing emotional, social, and practical work without successfully referring to stance-independent moral facts.
 That view should not be softened into casual relativism; it is a sharper claim about what moral language is doing when it sounds as if it has discovered a property of the world.